 Though we’re still in the early stages of the robotic revolution, each day brings new uses for robots.
 As a result, there is now a significant demand for talented robotics engineers to design and develop solutions for everyday problems.

 Does the sound of this job intrigue you?
-Read on for more about the duties and requirements of this role, as well as what sort of robotics engineer salary you can expect.
+Read on for more about the duties and requirements of this role, as well as how you can find robotics engineer salary projections.

 What does a robotics engineer do?

 To fully understand the position, it helps to first know a little about robots themselves.
 A robot can be roughly defined as a machine that’s able to execute a physical action without human supervision.
 Most existing robots were created to perform a single function.
 For example, robots in car manufacturing facilities usually have very specific jobs, such as welding engine components together.

 A robot has three distinct facets, each of which is related to a traditional field of study: